flybywiresim/docs/docs/pilots-corner/beginner-guide/starting-the-aircraft.md

----
-title: A32NX Beginner Guide - Starting the Aircraft
-description: Learn how to start the FlyByWire A32NX aircraft from a cold and dark state.
----

 # Starting the Aircraft

 This guide will assist you with starting your aircraft.
 It includes images to assist you with understanding the locations of all buttons and switches.